 Jason Wells talks about the concept of filiopietism, or the reverence of forebears or tradition carried to excess, but prefers another term: the tragic circle.
 (He moved his site but you can see his illustrations by clicking on this link – The Lesson of the Monkeys )

 And I agree.
-He links the concept to the behaviors of societies, and I think that the concept links even more directly to workgroups where there are extrinsic rewards and punishers for specific behaviors.
+He links the concept to the behaviors of societies, and I think that the concept links even more directly to workgroups and organizational cultures where there are extrinsic rewards and punishers for specific behaviors.

 There are many such practices in workgroups that get carried on long after the original event.
 Techs at a car dealership client of mine would all yell, “What?” when one of them would yell out, “Hey, Stupid!” — My guess is that a manager, once upon a time, was calling for one of them and yelled out the phrase and it just got established as a little “reminder ritual” for all of them (including the actual good-guy manager!!).

 Most people in most workplaces are UN-Engaged.
 Why?
 You can’t know precisely, even when you look at it from all different kinds of angles.
 There are all kinds of local reasons.
 My take on it is that dis-engagement is being caused by something, maybe something that is inadvertent, but still a causal factor acting in the environment.
 It might be something as simple as “a banana” — the issue of some loss of trust or some shared negative corporate memory.
 And until we address the root cause, it will continue.
 Nothing will improve and little will change over time.
 The monkeys will simply continue to sit there…

 Sure, one “Senior Corporate Leadership Answer” to the Monkey Problem is to get all NEW monkeys and start all over but that is a costly and difficult solution to implement.
 And some of the thinking may still carry over during that transition.
 Some organizations actually do that, moving from one place to another to shake things up and get new people.